haokeyingxiao/haoke/tests/acceptance/README.md

 #### 2. Ensure user features that are essential for the product strategy of Shopware, which are:

--   Important differentiator features to set Shopware apart from its competitors.
+-   Important differentiator features to set Haoke apart from its competitors.
     **Examples**: Shopping Experiences, Flow Builder
 -   Features essential for choosing a paid plan, especially higher tier plans.
     **Examples**: B2B components.